 See the Indicative business case overview [PDF, 61 KB] for more information.

-Ensure investment objectives and a monitoring plan that includes developing SMART investment objectives, including KPIs, measures and baseline data are developed.
+Ensure investment objectives and a monitoring plan that includes developing SMART investment objectives, including KPIs, measures, baseline data and expected outcomes are developed.
 This may have been undertaken in a previous phase but detail should be added as relevant.

 Confirm the investment objectives and assess the preferred option(s) against the investment objectives.
 This is typically done to a greater level of detail and at the more focused activity level than during a programme business case.